+To be thoroughly appreciated, Ai Weiwei’s work must be seen in the wider framework of his production and looked at through several prisms.
+The conceptual dimension is often pointed out by many commentators.
+Less perceived, however, but equally critical is the “workshop” dimension, which invites the public to participate, reconsider existing situations and test new approaches to reality.
+These aspects are intertwined with an aesthetic dimension wherein layers of forms and images - tweets, mundane snapshots and short films (which should be considered as video essays or photo sketches) and subtle ones are alternately convened.
 Can Ai Weiwei’s work be understood without bearing in mind the changes that have taken place between the birth of Modern art and the present?
 The artist’s use of wide and varied range of expressions and techniques has roots in Dada and Marcel Duchamp that extend to contemporary art, through happenings, installations, conceptual art, minimalism, pop art and even Net art.
 His work must also be seen within the larger framework of the historically political commitment of certain artists and contemporary art forms, such as documentary cinema and documentary theatre.

-The Refugee Project is just one of the artist’s strong commitments to humanitarian and social causes (his past work includes an investigation of corruption in the building of schools that collapsed during the earthquake in Sichuan in 2008).
+This project is just one of the artist’s strong commitments to humanitarian and social causes (his past work includes an investigation of corruption in the building of schools that collapsed during the earthquake in Sichuan in 2008).
 With his newfound freedom of movement, this is the first time he has undertaken a work of such magnitude outside of China (setting up his own workshop on the island of Lesvos, in Greece), both in terms of the means used and its geopolitical significance.

 Mobility seems to always be wedded with communication capacities, almost as if without communication we would cease to be able to move.
 How would we know our route, our mode of travel, our destination, our options, if we were unable to communicate?
 How would anyone know where we were?
 Locating oneself is crucial to being human.
 Ultimately the refugee is a dis-located person for whom the mobile phone is a locational device that maintains their connection to the world, and in some ways therefore to their own humanity.
 Rescue is not just a shoreline and a water bottle, refuge is not just an emergency blanket and a temporary shelter, it is also a phone to call...someone.
 How do refugees “reassemble the social,” both in human terms and with technological artifacts, with things near and distant, in the words of the French sociologist Bruno Latour ?
 The social, in other words, requires more than just people and language: it also relies on background infrastructures such as phones, plugs, electricity, satellites, data plans, metal mines, and all the other equipment that we use to assemble our selves.